Tor Browser Security: Is it Completely Safe & Anonymous?

 Do not use the same name, nickname, or password on tor browser as you use on social media (Snapchat, Facebook, Instagram, etc).

-While most of the social media websites don’t care much about your data, for example, Facebook, it’s very easy for anyone to track you back.
+While most social media websites don’t care much about your data, for example, Facebook, it’s very easy for anyone to track you back.
 Most social media websites use your data to show you lots of ads and they are ready to share your data with law enforcement agencies anytime.

 If you’re a smart internet user, don’t expose yourself much on the internet, if you do then keep your social media away from tor.

-In short, do not share your social media account, username, or anything that belongs to you on dark or deep web.
+In short, do not share your social media account, username, or anything that belongs to you on the dark or deep web.

 3. Never trust anyone on tor